 - It's cold out there and you need a warm hat.
 Our styling tips help you keep your hair style intact underneath the hat

 You can't go outside without a hat if you like to keep your ears warm in a cold climate.
 You no longer need to worry about the havoc wearing that hat is going to create for your hair style.
 You can keep your head warm and your hair style intact at the same time.
 We are about to tell you how this is done

-Caps and hats are blamed for quite a few problems such as fly-away hair, fatty hair and hair without bounce.
+Caps and hats are blamed for quite a few problems such as fly-away hair, greasy hair and hair without bounce.
 This winter, our simple styling tips are going to keep your hair style beautiful and your head warm underneath your hat.
 You no longer have to freeze your ears off to maintain beautifully styled hair.